WDI-SEA/jquery-todo-ATX/README.md

 By the end of this, students should be able to:

-- Structure a jquery app to manipulate dom elements
+- Structure a jquery app to manipulate dom elements.
-- Append items on a list
+- Append items to a list.
-- Modify the status of items in a list - *Bonus*
+- Modify the status of items in a list - *Bonus🏆*.
-- Remove Items on a list - *Bonus*
+- Remove Items on a list - *Bonus🏆*.
-- Persist Items to ```localStorage``` - *Bonus*
+- Persist Items to ```localStorage``` - *Bonus🏆*.
 <hr>

 ## Here's a basic example of what we'll be building today 😺